kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

   and verified before restore.
 A threat-model document, reviewed with the containerd and CRI-O maintainers and SIG Auth, is published (see [Checkpoint archive integrity](#checkpoint-archive-integrity)).
+- The expected runtime options for each supported runtime are documented, with guidance on which keys are safe to allow for untrusted users (see [Runtime Options](#runtime-options)).

 #### GA